vampire-studios/Randomly-Adding-Anything/README.md

 ### Randomize Ores!

-Each time the world is generated, it will create a new set of minerals and gems to be mined, with different pros/cons for each tool or armor.
+When the mod is initially installed, it will create a new set of minerals and gems.
+Each one of these ores are randomly colorized and generated.
-These minerals can be found anywhere, not only stone!
+These minerals can be found anywhere like sand or gravel, not only stone!
-Each of these minerals have a random sprite and color.
+Each mineral has it's uses, and some are better than others in some situations.

+## FAQ

+#### Q: How do I re-randomize ores?
+In the configs folder there is a `raa.json5` document.
+If you set the `"regen"` property to `true`, new ores will generate each time you boot up minecraft until that setting is turned back to `false`.
+**TL;DR** Set `.minecraft/config/raa.json5`'s `"regen"` to `true` until you get whatever ores you like.

+#### More to come!

 ## Planned Features

 - Randomized effects for tools, weapons and armor.
-- Randomly generated trees, plants with their own characteristics and woods.
+- Randomly generated biomes with their own colors, trees and plants with their own characteristics and woods.
+- New dimensions, with all of the above.
 - Random material information through Roughly Enough Items (REI)
 - Automatic synchronization of materials files when connecting to a server.